iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 You can upload DVC-tracked data to a variety of different storage systems (remote and local), referred to as "remotes".
-Before pushing data remotely, you will need to set up such a remote.
+Before pushing data remotely, you will need to set up your remote.

-To keep this guide simple, instead of using cloud storage, we will set up and use a "local remote", which is simply a directory in the local file system.
+To keep this guide simple, instead of using cloud storage, we will set up and use a "local remote", which is simply a directory in the local file system:
-Configure this now according to your OS:

 <toggle>